kukuu/AGILITY/README.md

 		   i.e - Omniture/Google Analytics

-# The role of Engineering Manager in SAFe Lean Agile development
+# The role of Engineering Manager in SAFe Lean Agile Development

 SAFe emphasizes the values of autonomous, self-organisng, cross-functional teams and Agile Release Trains.
 This supports a leaner management infrastructure, with more empowered individuals and teams and faster,